Electives

 Arbitration

-Prof. Christopher Bisping, Prof. Dr. Stefan Kröll
+Prof. Dr. Karsten Thorn, Prof. Dr. Stefan Kröll

 In the past 30 years, international arbitration has become the preferred method of international dispute resolution, whether between businesses or between business and government.
 Despite this popularity, many lawyers and businesspeople remain unclear as to exactly what international arbitration is and how it differs from court-based international litigation.
 The International Arbitration module examines a number of major topics in the field, including the nature of arbitration, its strengths and weaknesses, the validity and reach of international arbitration agreements, the role of international arbitral institutions, ad hoc arbitration, and transborder arbitration regimes.
 In addition, the module focuses on the creation of arbitration awards, where and how those awards can be challenged, and the recognition and enforcement of arbitration awards.
 In the second part of the module a mock arbitration covering the whole lifecycle of an arbitration from drafting the agreement until the enforcement of an award will be used to discuss some of the theories in greater depth and apply them in practice, addressing also the tactical side of arbitration.